Planeshifter/text-miner/README.md

 #### `weighting(fun)`

 Apply a weighting scheme to the entries of the document-term matrix.
 The `weighting` method expects a function as its argument, which is then applied to each entry of the document-term matrix.
 Currently, the function `weightTfIdf`, which calculates the term-frequency inverse-document-frequency (TfIdf) for each word, is the only built-in weighting function.

+## Utils

+Namespace object which bundles several other utility functions.

+### expandContractions(str)

+Replaces all occuring English contractions by their expanded equivalents, e.g. "don't" is changed to "do not".
+The resulting string is returned.